Hero24Oy/frontend/README.md

 #### Other IDE

-After any change in `hero24-common` and `ui-library` , in order for them to appear in other repositories in them, you need to manually call the command `npm run update-dependency-on-this` or `npm run update-local-dependencies` in the repository you need.
+After any change in `hero24-common` and `ui-library` , in order for them to appear in other repositories in them, you need to manually call the command `npm run watch:all` in root repo.

-### How install lib
+### How to install lib

 If you need to install a library in `hero24-common` or `ui-library`, then in them you install them as dev-dependencies, and then in `app-hero` and `app-customer` as dependencies.

-### How work pre-push
+### How pre-push works

 When you execute a push command, it can take quite a long period of time due to the fact that the script goes through each folder and causes linting there.